grame-cncm/faustcourse/session4/content.md

 simplified form of granular synthesis.
 It will demonstrates the use of read/write tables in Faust while providing a fun sound synthesizer.

-As seen in session 2 (TODO: make sure), the `rwtable` primitive implements a table that can be read and written in real-time.
-It has 5 inputs (TODO: may be link to doc): the table size, the value of the initial sample, the read index (which should be an integer), the main signal input, and the read index (which should also be an integer).
+As seen in session 2, the `rwtable` primitive implements a table that can be read and written in real-time.
+It has 5 inputs (TODO: may be link to doc): the table size, the value of the initial sample, the write index (which should be an integer), the main signal input, and the read index (which should also be an integer).